Sydney: Inner West

-Newtown, one of the most "Inner West" parts of the Inner West (culturally), is one of the most complete Victorian and Edwardian era commercial precincts in Australia.
+Newtown is one of the most complete Victorian and Edwardian era commercial precincts in Australia.

 The Inner West generally includes the Inner West Council, Municipality of Burwood, Municipality of Strathfield, and City of Canada Bay.
 These span up to about 11 km west of the CBD.
 Historically, especially prior to the building of the Harbour Bridge, the outer suburbs of the Inner West such as Strathfield were the location of "country" estates for the colony's elites.
 By contrast, the inner suburbs in the Inner West, being close to transport and industry, have historically housed working-class industrial workers.
 These areas have undergone gentrification in the late 20th century, and many parts are now highly valued residential suburbs.
 As of 2021, an Inner West suburb (Strathfield) remained one of the 20 most expensive postcodes in Australia by median house price (the others were all in metropolitan Sydney, all in Northern Sydney or the Eastern Suburbs).
-The University of Sydney is located in this area, as well as the University of Technology, Sydney and a campus of the Australian Catholic University.
+The University of Sydney is located in this area, as well as the University of Technology Sydney and a campus of the Australian Catholic University.
 The Anzac Bridge spans Johnstons Bay and connects Rozelle to Pyrmont and the city, forming part of the Western Distributor.

 The Inner West is today well known as the location of village commercial centres with cosmopolitan flavours, such as the "Little Italy" commercial centres of Leichhardt, Five Dock and Haberfield, "Little Portugal" in Petersham, "Little Korea" in Strathfield or "Little Shanghai" in Ashfield.
 Large-scale shopping centres in the area include Westfield Burwood, DFO Homebush and Birkenhead Point Outlet Centre.
 There is a large cosmopolitan community and nightlife hub on King Street, Newtown.

 The area is serviced by Sydney Trains' T1 and T2, including the Main Suburban Line, which was the first to be constructed in New South Wales.
 The L1 light rail line also runs through the area.
 Strathfield railway station is a secondary railway hub within Sydney, and major station on the Suburban and Northern lines.
 It was constructed in 1876.
 The future Sydney Metro West will also connect this area with the City and Parramatta.
 The area is also serviced by the Parramatta River services of Sydney Ferries, numerous bus routes and cycleways.